alderaan/vps/README.md

 3. Update this README with service description
 4. Add to deployment scripts if needed
 5. Configure Caddy reverse proxy if external access needed
+6. Create GitHub workflow in `.github/workflows/` for automated deployment

 ### Testing